 Our 2 children, Mason (4) and Madilynn (2) were very involved in the pregnancy and could not wait to have a little brother (I knew from the beginning our baby would be a boy.)
 Both of my previous pregnancies had been cesarean deliveries and not experiencing natural labor was something that left me feeling like I was missing something.
 It is very hard to explain to someone who hasn't missed out on labor and delivery but it was upsetting to me to feel that I missed out on such a beautiful, natural experience.
 I wanted to be the first person to touch my baby, I wanted him immediately bought up to my chest so I could take in all of his beautiful features, I wanted to be able to nurse as soon as the baby was ready, I wanted my baby's cord to have a chance to stop pulsating before being clamped to be cut, I didn't want to be pressured into unnecessary procedures, I wanted a peaceful, lovely birth experience and I felt that the only way to get that was to have a home birth.
 Before we even conceived, my husband and I had discussed the possibility of hiring a midwife and having our next baby at home.
 I spent months and months doing research, going over the risks and benefits of both a home birth after 2 cesarean sections (hba2c) and a third repeat cesarean and I felt very confident and secure in our decision to move forward with a home birth.
 In March, I met with a wonderful midwife, Jen, who had shared my belief in my body’s ability to naturally birth my baby and we agreed that I was a great candidate for a successful hba2c.
 Throughout the pregnancy, I continued care with Jen with regular prenatal appointments and I also had the standard 1st and 3rd trimester blood work done and an anatomy scan at 20 weeks.
 Tests results were always normal and we got confirmation that our baby was indeed a boy!
 Experiencing a natural birth and delivery was so very important to me so I had worked very hard at making sure I was as healthy as possible during the pregnancy.
 I ate a very healthy diet and had began to walk 2 miles a day.
 I was able to walk over 300 miles during my second and third trimester and was very proud of my accomplishment.

+Since I had never gone into labor naturally, I had a feeling that I would go past my due date.
+I was preparing myself to go to 42 weeks gestation so that if my due date came and went with no signs of baby coming, I wouldn't be too disappointed.
 On my due date, October 13th, as a distraction, we decided to take the kids to a hotel that my sister works at for an overnight stay to swim and play in the hot tub.
 Never did I think that I would actually go into labor on my actual due date.
 My mom and brother stopped by to swim and spend time with the kids and Mason decided he wanted to go home with my mom for a sleep over.
 I had been having some pretty strong Braxton hicks contractions during the day but they weren't anything consistent and they didn't affect my activity so I just pushed them to the back of my mind.
 At 11:30 pm my family left to head home and I laid down with my husband.
 Right away, I had a very strong contraction.
 A few minutes later, there was another one.
 At 11:50, I realized the contractions were to the point where I had to stop and focus on breathing through them and they were getting consistent.
 I downloaded a contraction timer app on my phone and began to track them.
 Right from the beginning, they were 5-8 minutes apart and about 30 seconds long.
 At 1:47 am, I had sent my midwife Jen a text saying “ I've had contractions 5-10 minutes apart for the past 2 hours, not sure when I should let you know” Since it was the middle of the night, she didn't get back to me right away so at 2:10 am I called her to let her know that I thought it was time and she told me to try to get some rest and to let her know when the contractions were 5-7 minutes apart lasting 1 minute for an hour.
 I knew that going to sleep wasn't going to be possible but I did try to get as much rest as possible between contractions.
 As soon as I got off the phone with Jen, I realized I had some bloody show.
 I let Pete sleep since he had gotten up very early in the morning with the kids and I knew we were going to have a long day ahead of us.
 I spent the next few hours laboring in the hot tub or bed, trying to get as comfortable as possible.
 At 4:15 AM, I made the call to my mom to come pick up Madilynn since she had woken up and she was very clingy and seemed worried about me.
 By 6 AM, contractions were very intense and about 4-6 minutes apart and 30-45 seconds long.
 At this point, I decided it was best for Pete and I to head home since I didn't want to be on the road when contractions got really unbearable and I did NOT want to have to deliver our baby at the hotel where my sister worked.
 We got home around 7 and I immediately got into the bath tub while Pete worked on setting up the birthing pool and getting the towels and other birth supplies together.
 At about 8:05 AM I had my husband call Jen because at this point, I couldn't talk through contractions and really needed to focus on resting and getting ready for the next one in between them.
 She asked to speak to me for a moment and let me know that she would be on her way.

 As soon as the pool was full, I moved upstairs and got in.
 At about 8:30 my sister, Katelynn arrived.
 To help with contractions, I spent a lot of time talking to my dad and God, asking them to help me get through it.
 I talked to my baby, told him that it was just me and him, we were a team and we had to work together to make this happen.
 As painful as it was, it was also very peaceful experience for me.
 I felt a very close connection to my dad (who had passed away when I was 12) my entire pregnancy.
 I couldn't really explain it and just attributed the closeness to the fact that the baby was expected in October and my dad was also born in October.
 I had spent countless hours on the treadmill, listening to music that made me feel close to my dad, envisioning how beautiful it would be to finally get the birth that I had longed for and pulling up my newborn baby to my chest.
 While laboring, Pete had asked me if there was anything he could do or if I wanted him to get in the pool with me.
 During the pregnancy, I definitely thought that I would want him to be right in there with me but in the moment, I really just wanted some space and no one to touch me.
 Just having my husband and sister close was helpful and soothing.
 I continued to labor in the water and Jen arrived just before 10.
 She checked the baby’s heart rate and asked if I wanted her to check me.
 I was nervous that she was going to tell me that I was just a cm or 2 dilated but to my relief, she let me know I was about 80% effaced and 8.5 cm dilated.
 I began to cry and told Michael “yes baby, we are almost there!
 We are doing this!
 Me and you baby, we have to do this together.”
 We went over our plans on who was going to catch the baby and I was so happy to know that my body was working.
 I wasn't broken; I would be seeing my baby shortly!
 Not long after that, Jen suggested that I get out of the pool and move around a bit since I had spent 2 hours in the water.
 As much as I didn't want to, I got up, walked down the steps and went directly into the bathroom and got in the shower.
 Water was the only way I got relief and it was so helpful to me to feel hot water on my belly during contractions.
 While in the shower, I had vomited which I took as a good sign since I had heard that many women will vomit during transition.
 After a few minutes, I got out of the shower and went into the living room and fell onto the couch.
 At this point, moaning through contractions no longer was very helpful and I had began to internalize the pain and found I got more relief by talking myself through the contractions, thinking things such as “ride the wave, this will be over before you know it.
 Every contraction is one step closer to having my baby in my arms.
 This is pain with a purpose.
 Help me through this dad” over and over until the contraction was over.
 I spent the short time in between each contraction trying to relax and brace for the next one.
 During this time, my husband, sister and midwife gave me my space but remained close.
 Later, my sister and the midwife had mentioned that during the time I was on the couch, they had thought that I was sleeping because I was so silent and looked relaxed (I had kept my eyes closed during probably 90% of my labor).
 After spending some time downstairs, I made my way up the steps to get back in the pool.
 Pete and Kate had drained some of the water while I was on the couch and had refilled it with hot water.
 It felt great to be back in the pool and the warm water.
 Around this time, I got really hot and asked Pete to get me a wet washcloth to hold on my face and to turn on the fan.
 At around 12:50, Jen had asked if I had wanted her to check me.
 I said yes and she told me I was now 100% effaced and 9.5 cm dilated and my water bag was still intact and bulging.
 Since I was so far along, she had asked if I wanted her to rupture my waters.
 She went over the benefits and risks and I decided that after I got through a few more contractions, I did want her to.
 When she had ruptured the water bag, she let me know that the amniotic fluid had meconium in it and that we would start to monitor the baby more closely.
 She immediately checked his heart rate and it was in the 130 range, just as it had been during the entire pregnancy and labor.
 A few minutes later she had checked it again and had a hard time getting a good reading (I think it was in the 90’s).
 My husband had gotten me 2 glasses of fruit juice in hopes that getting some fluid in would help us get a better reading.
 After Jen checked again and didn't get a good reading, she had told me that it was time to transfer to the hospital.
 I really didn't want to move at all but I knew it was serious.
 My sister helped me out of the tub and helped me get downstairs to get dressed while Jen called 911 and made copies of my file.
 As soon as I was dressed, I laid on the couch and was trying to get through each contraction and was worrying about my baby.
 Within a few minutes, rescue workers from our town’s volunteer fire department had shown up and started to get my stats while Jen continued to closely monitor the baby.
 Eventually she began to get more reassuring heart tones but decided it was still best to go through with the transfer.
 The ambulance arrived shortly after and we began the 1 hour ride to the hospital, all while continuing to have contractions 1-3 minutes apart and lasting 30-45 seconds.
 Jen, my midwife had followed right behind the ambulance in case I had the urge to push, they would pull over so she could get in and deliver the baby.
 My good friend and photographer, Emily, who was planning to capture the birth of our little baby and had been in communication with my sister, Kate, throughout the day, had arrived at our house right as the ambulance had.
 She had no idea what she was walking into and she drove to the hospital right us.